mvanast/tug_oracle_test/README.md

 1. Go to the Oracle instant client site: http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html.
 2. Download the rpms (zips for non linux) for your platform, and move to an oracle location to install (eg /usr/local/oracle).

 	*	A free Oracle account / login will need  to be created.
+	*	Install the 'basic' package first, and don't not use the 'basic-lite', although it states its only language packs, other packages won't install if basic-lite was used

 3. I found the linux rpms much easier to use than source install.